veliovgroup/ostrio-analytics/README.md

 const analyticsTracker = new window.OstrioTrackerClass('{{trackingId}}');
 ```

+## Usage

+Use one-liner or extend with additional `options` object

 ---

-## Usage

-Use one-liner or extend with additional options

 ### Constructor